 The first step is to set enrollment criteria.
-You'll want to choose whether you want to enroll your contacts manually or automatically within your workflow.
-If you choose manually, contacts will only be enrolled by clicking the Enroll button at the top of the workflow and adding individual contacts or lists.
-If you choose automatically, you'll be able to choose from a list of criteria and contacts will be enrolled as soon as they meet this criteria.
+From the dropdown menu, choose whether you want to enroll your contacts manually or automatically within your workflow.
+If you choose Manually, contacts will only be enrolled by clicking the Enroll button at the top of the workflow and adding individual contacts or lists (only Marketing Professional and Enterprise users have access to lists).
+If you choose Automatically, you'll be able to choose from a list of criteria and contacts will be enrolled as soon as they meet this criteria.

-The goal list is a smart list that serves as the objective of your workflow.
-Contacts who meet the criteria of your goal list will be unenrolled from your workflow and counted toward the met goal number at the top of your workflow.
+The goal list is similar to a smart list, serving as the objective of your workflow.
+Contacts who meet the criteria of your goal list will be unenrolled from your workflow and counted toward the met goal number at the top of your workflow (counting toward the met goal number is only possible for Marketing Professional and Enterprise users).
 This allows you to gauge the success of your workflow and help you focus automation on a unified objective.
 To learn more about goal lists, check out this article.

-When you click on any workflow from the Workflows Dashboard, you’ll see the Actions screen.
-This displays a snapshot of everything that is happening in your workflow: the number of contacts that began the workflow, the starting condition of the workflow, all of the steps you've set up, and how many contacts are currently in each step.
+When you click on any workflow from your workflows dashboard, you’ll see the Actions screen.
+This displays a snapshot of everything happening in your workflow: the number of contacts that began the workflow, the enrollment criteria of the workflow, all of the steps you've set up, and how many contacts are currently in each step.

 Workflows are made up of actions.
 Actions are individual functions that execute in a workflow.
-A few of the most utilized examples of actions are:
+A few of the most common examples of actions are:

 - Add delay - set a delay between workflow actions.

-- Send an email - send an automated email to enrolled contacts.
+- Send an email (Marketing Professional and Enterprise only) - send an automated email to enrolled contacts.

-In each of your workflows, you can view the workflow’s email settings, performance, and history.
-These links are available from the top of your workflow (and will show up under More depending on your screen size.)
+In each of your workflows, you can view the workflow’s settings, performance, and history.
+These links are available from the top of your workflow (and will show up under the More dropdown menu depending on your screen size).

 This area displays the email performance for your workflows.
 You'll see a quick overview of your workflow's conversion rate.

-You can select the date filter at the top-right of this section to see a very specific timeframe or select a custom date range to see how the workflow has performed over an extended period.
-You can learn more about Workflows Performance here.
+You can select the date filter at the top-right of this section to see a very specific time frame or select a custom date range to see how the workflow has performed over an extended period.
+You can learn more about workflow performance here.

 Here you will find the chronological history of your workflow.
-This shows when a contact was enrolled, when steps are scheduled to execute, successful actions (such as a contact property being set or an email being sent), when a contact completes a workflow, and if any errors occurred along the way (such as an email not sending to a contact because it was ineligible).
+This shows when a contact was enrolled, when steps are scheduled to execute, successful actions (such as a contact property being set), when a contact completes a workflow, and if any errors occurred along the way (such as an email not sending to a contact because it was ineligible).